ellysh/bash-programming-from-scratch/manuscript/glossary.md

 done
 ```

+[**Input field separator**](https://mywiki.wooledge.org/IFS) (IFS) is a list of characters.
+Bash uses them as separators when processing input strings.
+For example, it uses them for word splitting.
+The default separators are space, tab and a line break.

-[**Interpreter**](https://en.wikipedia.org/wiki/Interpreter_(computing) is a program that executes instructions.
+[**Interpreter**](https://en.wikipedia.org/wiki/Interpreter_(computing)) is a program that executes instructions.
 Instructions are written in a programming language.
 You do not need the compilation step for executing them.

 [**Iteration**](https://en.wikipedia.org/wiki/Iteration#Computing) is a single execution of a commands block in the loop's body.